pocket-playlab/rails-service-mongo-template/README.md

-This is a simple starting point for creating a new rails backend service.
-It has all database-related things removed.
+This is a simple starting point for creating a new rails backend service with MongoDB.
 Besides, it includes:

 - A `Dockerfile` for building a container
 - A `docker-compose.yml` file for setting up a development environment
+- Mongoid installed with basic setup
 - Stripped-down rails base
   - No ActiveView (no views)
   - No Active Record